 What is the difference between a car insurance quote and a car insurance premium?

 A car insurance quote is an estimate from an insurance company of what they will charge for insurance coverage.
-Insurers do not typically investigate your risk factors for a quote as deeply as they will when writing an actual policy.
-This means that your quote will certainly be in the ballpark of your final premium, but the final number may be higher or lower.
+Insurers do not typically investigate your risk factors for a quote as profoundly as they will when writing an actual policy.
+Your quote will certainly be in the ballpark of your final premium, but the final number may be higher or lower.

 Once you have agreed to the quote, your insurer will calculate your actual premium after they dig into your risk factors a bit deeper.
 They will consider your credit score (in most states), driving record, location, vehicle make/model and more to calculate the premium you will have to pay for coverage.